 About Me

-I’m Hiroki Sakamoto, a Ph.D. candidate in Information Science and Technology at the University of Tokyo.
-I am a member of Mathematical Informatics Laboratory No. 5, advised by Kazuhiro Sato.
+I’m Hiroki Sakamoto, a Research Fellow at the Max Planck Institute for Dynamics of Complex Technical Systems.
+I received my Ph.D. in Information Science and Technology from The University of Tokyo, where I was advised by Kazuhiro Sato.

 My research focuses on model reduction and compression for high‑dimensional dynamical systems and deep learning models.
 Broadly, I explore data‑driven methods for modeling, controlling, and interpreting complex physical systems, aiming to create compact yet accurate representations that bridge control theory and modern machine‑learning techniques.